Verruca or Plantar Warts

 As the source of the problem is a virus, it is your own immune system which will fight it off.
 However, the majority of treatments are designed to cause trauma to the area infected, which causes your immune system to target the area.
-Treatments falling into the following areas: mild chemical burns (salicylic acid, Silver Nitrate), freezing, heat (laser treatment) or complementary therapies.
+Treatments fall into the following areas: mild chemical burns (salicylic acid, Silver Nitrate), freezing, heat (laser treatment), Swift, needling which is sometimes called Falknor Needling, or complementary therapies.

 How can I prevent catching a verruca?

 Always keep your feet covered when you are in a communal area (e.g. sports changing room or swimming baths changing area / showers.

 If you have any broken skin on your feet, always keep it covered with a waterproof elastoplast.
 This will keep it clean and help prevent many infections.

 I think I have a verruca!
 What should I do?